outscal/Unity2D-Animation/Chap01-Introduction.md

 ![Animation for Reference](https://media.giphy.com/media/l2JhL0Gpfbvs4Y07K/giphy.gif)

+Before going through the course, we would like you to clone the [Github Repository](https://github.com/outscal/Unity-Animation) for the assets used in this project.

 **What are sprite sheets?**

 Every 2D graphical object in the game scene is a sprite.
 It can be anything, a player sprite, an enemy sprite, landscape sprite, and many more.
 In simple words, sprites are nothing but images in 2D games.
 Also, in animations, for each player's movement, there are multiple sprites attached to it.